codebash10010/DSA_Problem/Medium/Kth_Largest_Sum.md

 * `1 <= Node.val <= 10^6`
 * `1 <= k <= n`

+### Intuition

+To solve this problem efficiently, we can use a level-order traversal (BFS) because it allows us to process nodes level by level:

+Traverse the tree using a queue.

+For each level, calculate the sum of all nodes at that level.

+Store these sums in a list.

+Sort the list of sums in descending order and return the k-th largest.

+This approach guarantees that each node is visited exactly once, and we only need to sort the sums of levels, which is much smaller than the total number of nodes.

 ## Approach

 1. Level Order Traversal (BFS) to compute sums per level.